Expenses (2024-25)

 Security Fees and Fines

 All student-owned vehicles must be registered annually in order to park and operate on the WWU campus.
-All fines must be appealed online or at the Security Office during regular business hours (9 am to 4 pm).
+Fines may be appealed online or at the Security Office during regular business hours (9 am to 4 pm).
 Fines may be paid online or by contacting the Security Office.
 Fines not paid within two weeks of the date of issue will be assessed an additional late fee of $15 and the entire amount charged to the student's WWU account and/or a discipline hold may be placed on the student's account preventing them from gaining financial clearance and registration finalization.
 In addition, any right to appeal the violation will have been forfeited.

 Annual Vehicle Registration Fee $45